PaneXz/VFNV/README.md

 *For the current version, I got it to work by getting the number/list of friends from VRCX first and then getting the mutuals from VRChat.*
 *The majority of this program was coded with the help of AI and was made strictly out of curiosity, not to undermine talent.
 Don't kill me pls :(*

+### - Please ensure that you have installed [VRCX](https://github.com/vrcx-team/VRCX) and have run/logged in at least once.

 ## What's Included